 Even with the best of intentions, things can go wrong:

-- If your jam is too firm: You may have either overcooked it or used a little too much sugar.
+- Jam is too thick: You may have either overcooked it or used a little too much sugar.
 Either way, you can add water in one tablespoon increments to loosen it up a bit.

 Questions asked and answered